shinsterneck/pdns/modules/geosqlbackend/README.md

 Here a summary of the main features:

-1. IP address to country mapping data is completly housed inside an SQL database (allows replication, central administration)
+1. IP address to country mapping data is completly housed inside an SQL database (allows replication, central administration, and customization of the GeoIP Data)
 2. Use existing admin tools to manage geoip enabled domains/zones (allows for admin delegation)
 3. Support for edns0-client-subnet extension to best identify client region